Can't find a condom with an elastic ring that fits me!

 So, unless you really have tried every available brand and type (not limiting yourself to the few kinds usually available at your local drugstore), you might do a little extra research.
 You can order condoms by mail, over the Internet, or by visiting a sexuality specialty store, such as Condomania.
 There you have the bonus of getting direct customer service to ensure better matches for you.
 You can also ask around, as silly, private, or embarrassing as it may seem, and see what brands have worked for other men with similar discomfort with the elastic ring of the condom.
 Once you have your new finds, test them out, on your own or with a partner.
 It's likely that you will find a condom that won't leave you feeling painfully pinched anymore.

 Condoms with water-based lubricant on them are both easier to get on and more comfortable.
 Also, applying a dab of water-soluble lube to both the inside and outside of the condom (outside only once it's covering your erect penis) eases penetration, enhances comfort and pleasurable sensations, decreases friction, and reduces risk of condom breakage.

-If after experimenting with A LOT of different varieties of condoms, you've truly exhausted every possible alternative and still can't find a comfortable condom, then perhaps you could try non-latex male condoms, such as those made of polyurethane, or you could ask your partner if s/he would be comfortable using female condoms.
+If after experimenting with A LOT of different varieties of condoms, you've truly exhausted every possible alternative and still can't find a comfortable condom, then perhaps you could ask your partner if s/he would be comfortable using female condoms.
 The female condom is effective against pregnancy and most STIs for vaginal sex.
 The female condom can also be used during anal penetration/intercourse with the removal of the inner ring, but it is not marketed for this use at this time.

 Hope this helps,